douranos/ALLinTravel/README.md

 `mvn clean install`

-This command builds the project and downloads the necessary dependencies and set a value to path variable openai.apikey .
+This command builds the project and downloads the necessary dependencies and set a value to path variable openai.apikey .Replace the 'YOUR API KEY' with your own apikey.

 ## Running the Application